Comic

 9 min

-BarcelonaOn June 21, 2021, Vinyetari (Norma) arrived in bookstores, an anthology that collected the best comics presented at the first edition of the ARA Comic Award.
-Since then, neither the award promoted by this newspaper with the support of Linguistic Policy nor the volume that compiles the best works from each edition have missed the annual event.
-This week, Vinyetari 6 (Finestres) has arrived in bookstores, the sixth installment of a project that is offered to readers as a great mosaic and showcase of new Catalan comics and which has served for many of the authors called to renew the scene to debut.
+BarcelonaOn June 21, 2021, Vinyetari (Norma) arrived in bookstores, an anthology that collected the best stories presented at the first edition of the Premi ARA de Còmic.
+Since then, neither the award promoted by this newspaper with the support of Language Policy nor the volume that compiles the best works of each edition has missed the annual appointment.
+This week, Vinyetari 6 (Finestres) has arrived in bookstores, the sixth installment of a project offered to readers as a great mosaic and showcase of the new Catalan comic, which has served as a debut for many of the authors called to renew the landscape.

-With the 12 comics and 200 pages of this volume, there are now over 1,000 unpublished pages of Catalan comics published in the Vinyetari series, a total of 67 short non-fiction comics ranging from historical memory to autobiography, journalism, essay, and experimentation.
-As Marta Cartu points out in the original illustrated prologue of Vinyetari 6, comics are a banquet with many dishes and flavors, full of “living stories that touch and dialogue” and that share artistic concerns and ambitions.
+With the 12 stories and 200 pages of this volume, there are now over 1,000 unpublished pages of Catalan comic published in the Vinyetari series, a total of 67 short non-fiction stories ranging from historical memory to autobiography, journalism, essays, and experimentation.
+As Marta Cartu points out in the original illustrated prologue of Vinyetari 6, comics are a banquet with many dishes and flavors, full of “lively stories that touch and dialogue” and share artistic concerns and ambitions.

 Cover of 'Vinyetari 6', by J. Lobo Hispano López.